 This degree has three stages, each comprising 120 credits.

-- You’ll start Stage 1 with two 30-credit computing & IT modules followed by two 30-credit mathematics modules.
+You’ll study two 30-credit computing & IT modules and two 30-credit mathematics modules.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BSc (Honours) Computing & IT and a second subject uses a variety of study materials and has the following elements: